 You do need to subscribe to unlock the full written pattern but there is also the option of following a video tutorial.

-This mesh sweater tutorial includes detailed written instructions, a list of materials needed, and step-by-step guidance to help you create the sweater.
+This mesh top tutorial includes detailed written instructions, a list of materials needed, and step-by-step guidance.

 Construction is 4 rectangles worked in an easy filet pattern and assembly is straight forward.